deepesdl/deep-code/README.md

 and Python API providing utilities that aid integration of DeepESDL datasets, experiments with EarthCODE.

+The first release will focus on implementing the publish feature of DeepESDL experiments/workflow as OGC API record and Datasets as an OSC stac collection.

 ## Setup

 ## Install
 `deep-code` will be available in PyPI and conda-forge.
 Till the stable release, developers/contributors can follow the below steps to install deep-code.

-## Installing from the repository for Developer
+## Installing from the repository for Developers/Contributors

 To install deep-code directly from the git repository, clone the repository, and execute the steps below: